godotengine/godot-docs/classes/class_skeleton3d.rst

 - void **set_bone_local_pose_override** **(** :ref:`int<class_int>` bone_idx, :ref:`Transform3D<class_Transform3D>` pose, :ref:`float<class_float>` amount, :ref:`bool<class_bool>` persistent=false **)**

+Deprecated.
+Local pose overrides will be removed.

 Sets the local pose transform, ``pose``, for the bone at ``bone_idx``.

-``amount`` is the interpolation strength that will be used when applying the pose, and ``persistent`` determines if the applied pose will remain.
+\ ``amount`` is the interpolation strength that will be used when applying the pose, and ``persistent`` determines if the applied pose will remain.

 \ **Note:** The pose transform needs to be a local pose!
 Use :ref:`global_pose_to_local_pose<class_Skeleton3D_method_global_pose_to_local_pose>` to convert a global pose to a local pose.